pingcap/blog/linux-kernel-vs-memory-fragmentation-2.md

 The reason for the many-to-one relationship is that, for older kernels like v3.10, it is uncertain how many times the kernel will try to allocate during a memory allocation process in the slow path.
 The uncertainty also makes OOM Killer start to work either too early or too late, resulting in most tasks on the server being hung up for a long time.

 After the kernel merged the patch [mm: fixed 100% CPU kswapd busyloop on unreclaimable nodes](https://github.com/torvalds/linux/commit/c73322d0) in v4.12, the maximum number of direct memory reclaims is limited to 16.
-Let’s assume that the average latency of a direct memory reclaim is 10 ms. (Shrinking active or inactive LRU chain tables is time consuming for today’s servers with several hundred gigabytes of RAM.
+Let's assume that the average latency of a direct memory reclaim is 10 ms. (Shrinking active or inactive LRU chain tables is time consuming for today's servers with several hundred gigabytes of RAM.
 There is also an additional delay if the server needs to wait for a dirty page to be written back.)

 If a thread asks the page allocator for pages and gets enough memory after only one direct memory reclaim, the latency of this allocation increases by 10 ms. If the kernel tries 16 times before reclaiming enough memory spaces, then the increased latency of this allocation is 160 ms instead of 10 ms, which may severely degrade performance.

 #### View the fragmentation index

-Let’s come back to memory compaction.
+Let's come back to memory compaction.
 There are four main steps for the core logic of memory compaction:

 1. Determine whether a memory zone is suitable for memory compaction.
 2. Set the starting page frame number for scanning.